thesarfo/mservice/README.md

 This is a minimalistic Employee Management Application built on the **Microservice Architecture**

-There are three services so far
+There are four services so far
 - Department Service
 - Employee Service
 - Service Registry : This service registers all the other services, to enable service discovery.
+- API Gateway - routes the client request to the appropriate microservice

 #### Microservice Communication
 In a Spring Context, microservices can communicate through different channels